 Unsuccessful PIP reassessment

-Existing recipients of the Higher Rate Mobility Component of DLA who are not awarded the Enhanced Rate of the Mobility Component of PIP will no longer be eligible to lease a vehicle on the Motability Scheme.
+Existing recipients of the Higher Rate Mobility Component of Disability Living Allowance (DLA) who are not awarded the Enhanced Rate of the Mobility Component of Personal Independence Payment (PIP) will no longer be eligible to lease a vehicle on the Motability Scheme.

 If you have an unsuccessful DLA to PIP reassessment we will be in touch to help support you through this transition.
 You will have around eight weeks from when your allowance payments end to return your car.
 Please be reassured that you will not be required to make any rental payments after your last DLA payment is received.